 No. Effective 7/1/11, motorcycles are exempted from the late fees due to the passing of HB 114.

-Effective 7/1/11, if your vehicle is one of the following: motorcycle, moped, golf cart, APV, non-commercial trailer, farm truck, farm bus, house vehicle, and motor home.
+Effective 7/1/11, a customer is exempt from a late fee, if their vehicle is one of the following: motorcycle, moped, golf cart, APV, non-commercial trailer, farm truck, farm bus, house vehicle, and motor home.

 Renewal fees are prorated only if the vehicle has not been driven since previous renewal.